w3b3d3v/kyodo-protocol-docs/docs/dao/service-provider.md

 ## Responsibilities

-* Compiling and distributing yearly financial statements.
+* Compiling and distributing yearly financial statements
-* Authenticating information pertaining to partnerships.
+* Authenticating information pertaining to partnerships
-* Overseeing the development of the protocol.
+* Overseeing the development of the protocol
-* Driving the business development efforts.
+* Driving the business development efforts
-* Implementing proposals approved by members.
+* Implementing proposals approved by members
-* Managing administrative tools.
+* Managing administrative tools

 From a legal perspective, the service provider assumes the role of the DAO's director.